shurick81/Packer-Vagrant-Windows-Starter/readme.md

-This project is to provide beautifully clean and simple Windows boxes for getting on with Packer and Vagrant.
+This project is made to provide beautifully clean and simple Windows examples for getting on with Packer and Vagrant.
 Select windows version and find more documentation within the folder.